Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 ### Executor (Executions)

-Primar entities on "Executions" are packages which are composed by scripts that are executed in a defined order.
+Primary entities on "Executions" are packages which are composed by scripts that are executed in a defined order.

 #### Executions -> Packages

-In this given Use Case it is defined how to create and run a package.
+In this given Example you learn how to create and run a package.

-1. Click on Executions on the left side of the dashboard menu to open drop-down
+1. Click on Executions on the left hand navigation to expand the menu
 2. Click on Packages
 3. Click on +Add to create a package